CSCfi/csc-user-guide/docs/accounts/how-to-manage-user-information.md

 ## How to link your CSC user account to external authentication sources

 You can link your CSC user account to external authentication mechanisms which can be used side by side on several CSC services.
-In our example we will link CSC user account to MyAccessID which we will create on the fly.
+In our example we will link CSC user account to MyAccessID but this method is similar to other methods.

 ### You already have a MyAccessID available